(

 impossible messes.
 How can Christ use all this junk to prepare people for His appearing?
 I do not know how He will do it in your life, and I certainly do not know how in my own.
 BUT I do know what our Lord and Savior says to you and me today – that the Lord has need of it all.
 All you and I have and all that we are, Christ takes it all and presses it into His service.

 Now this goes much deeper than simple, cheesy “God has a plan for you” talk.
 What God wants for you at this time, and every time, is that through His Word and Spirit, you recognize what is really going on around you.
 St. Paul’s epistle put it this way, “Besides this you know the time, that the hour has come for you to wake from sleep.
 For salvation is nearer to us now than when we first believed.
 The night is far gone; the day is at hand.
-So then let us cast off the works of darkness and put on the armor of light” (Romans 13:11-12).
+So then let us cast off the works of darkness and put on the armor of light” (

 Our Lord does not ask you to go get Him a donkey and colt today.
 He asks you to wake up!
 Remember who you are as a baptized child of God, holy and beloved by your Heavenly Father.
 Remember that our Lord’s coming to this world is all about you, about your salvation.
 Remember that salvation is right here, right now.
 Christ’s Word is here.
 And He does not simply ride past you on a donkey in parade.
 Now He rides INTO you on a donkey with His Body and Blood here to bring you forgiveness, life and salvation.